I knew I was pregnant before that little test came back positive. How did I know so soon? Morning sickness…

 - Get plenty of sleep.
 Rest in general helps your body to cope with everything going on during your pregnancy, including morning sickness.

 - Take note of when your taking your prenatal vitamin, and when you get your nausea.
 This can sometimes be the culprit.
-If your looking for a great prenatal without the risk of nausea I loved these ones.
+If you’re looking for a great prenatal without the risk of nausea I have a full review of my favorite prenatal vitamins.